 Early Origins of the Claud family

-Another 139 words (10 lines of text) covering the years 1619, 1687 and 1851 are included under the topic Early Claud History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Claud research.
+Another 70 words (5 lines of text) covering the years 1619, 1687 and 1851 are included under the topic Early Claud History in all our PDF Extended History products and printed products wherever possible.

 Claud Spelling Variations

 Spelling variations of this family name include: Clot, Claude, Cloux, Claudet, Clausel, Glaude, Claud, Claudel, Claudin and many more.